 If you would like to sign up for government assistance (e.g., CalWorks, CalFresh, MediCal), call 2-1-1 or go to 211OC’s website.

 If you are homeless, have a mental health challenge and you are seeking help, call our visit our Homeless Multi-Service Center.
 Their phone number is 714-668-1530.
 For homeless resources provided by the Orange County Health Care Agency, visit their Homeless Services Website.

-If you are in recovery and looking for a place to socialize, participate in recovery groups and life-skills classes, call or visit one of our Wellness Centers.
+If you are in recovery and looking for a place to socialize, participate in recovery groups and life-skills classes, call or visit our Wellness Center.

 If you or someone you know is exhibiting hoarding behavior and the clutter may make their living conditions unsafe, contact Adult Protective Services at 800-451-5155.
 Additional resources can be found on the Orange County Taskforce for Hoarding Website.